 Generation Seven (Alola)

 As much as I’d like to say that things cooled down since gen 6, gen 7 depicts a monolithic corporation endangering two universes for selfish reasons.
 Then there’s all that Lillie had to go through.
-That poor girl watched in slow motion as her family was torn apart, first when her father disappeared, then when her mother went insane looking for the ultra beasts, then when her brother ran away from home.
+That poor girl watched as her family was torn apart in slow motion, beginning with when her father disappeared, then her mother went insane looking for the ultra beasts, then her brother ran away from home.
+Lusamine’s obsession was with Nihilego, a jellyfish from another dimension that can control people and make them go berserk.
 In the original Sun/Moon, Lusamine ended up in an intermittent coma due to the cells of Nihilego remaining in her brain, and Lillie went to Kanto to search for a cure.
+Some of this was redacted in Ultra Sun and Ultra Moon, perhaps because the writers thought they went a little far.
 If Lillie grows up to be normal it’s going to be against some pretty steep odds.

-The Ultra variants of Sun and Moon have a postgame story where Giovanni enlists the bad guys from different regions, from different grimdark timelines where those bad guys succeeded in their plans.
+The Ultra variants of Sun and Moon have a postgame story where Giovanni enlists the bad guys from different regions, except these ones came from different grimdark timelines where those bad guys succeeded in their plans.
 Considering how screwed up some of their plans were (see above), that’s a lot to contemplate.

 Generation Eight (Galar)